huaminghuangtw/Evergreen-Notes/Permanent-Notes/Failing forward turns setbacks into stepping stones.md

 * _“You must expect failure as part of your journey of success, failure and success go hand in hand, you cannot have one without the other.” — Richard Parkes Cordock_
 * _“When you double your rate of failure you double your rate of success.” — James Swanwick_
 * _[“Legends aren't defined by their success, they're defined by how they bounce back from their failures.” — Chris Bosh](https://www.imdb.com/title/tt21837726/)_
-* Failure is not the opposite of success, it's part of success.
+* Failure is not the opposite of success, it’s part of success.
 Failure is success in progress.
 * Success comes from turning _setbacks_ into _comebacks_.

 ---